Klanakin/DK-template/README.md

 DK's Template

-To initilize a project, run these in the cli;
+To initialize a project, run these in the CLI;

     $ npm install
     $ npm start